Mrs. Henderson told her son, Jon, for the third time that evening, “You had better do your homework before it gets too late."

 Jon reacted right back, “Well, don’t talk to me that way.
 I’m your son.”

-At this point Mrs. Henderson stepped in and shouted; “Go to your room right now.
+At this point Mrs. Henderson shouted; “Go to your room right now.
 You are grounded until you can learn to be respectful.”

 Jon shouted back, “Fine,” as he stomped off to his room and slammed the door.